Greg Smith (American musician): Biography

 He joined the Ted Nugent band in 2007.
 Smith recorded six albums with Nugent, and in concert played the bass guitar and also sang the backing vocals as well as lead vocals originally performed by Derek St. Holmes.

 He played with Billy Joel in 2012 at two benefits for the victims of Hurricane Sandy.
 The NBC Telethon Hurricane Sandy: Coming Together and The 12-12-12 Concert at Madison Square Garden.

 In 2015, Smith toured with The Wizards of Winter, and in 2016, he became an official member.
 Smith joined Tyketto in 2017.

 He announced that he was leaving Nugent's band in 2022.

-In 2023, Smith joined The Guess Who run by original members Garry Peterson & Jim Kale.
-The band ended in April 2024 due to lawsuits brought by Burton Cummings & Randy Bachman against Peterson & Kale.
+In 2023, Smith joined an unauthorized version of The Guess Who run by original members Garry Peterson & Jim Kale.
+The band ended in April 2024 due to lawsuits brought by hitmakers Burton Cummings & Randy Bachman against Peterson & Kale.